 - To weatherize a dwelling unit which is condemned, scheduled for demolition, or designated for acquisition or clearance by a Federal, State, or local program within twelve months from the date weatherization of the dwelling unit would be scheduled to be completed.
 Subrecipients must check with city or county authorities or the City Health Department for condemnation proceedings.
 The Kansas Department of Transportation may also be a source of information regarding possible condemnation through right-of-way condemnation procedures. - To install or otherwise provide weatherization materials for a dwelling unit previously weatherized within the past 15 years; see Reweatherization section.
-Except: That such dwelling unit has been damaged by fire, flood or act of God and repair of the damage to weatherization materials is not paid for by insurance. - No owner-occupied residence shall be weatherized if it is being offered for sale. - No renter-occupied residence shall be weatherized if it is being offered for sale, unless both of the following apply: - It can be demonstrated that the residence will continue to be occupied by eligible tenants. - Weatherization work performed is not incorporated into the sale price.
+Except: That such dwelling unit has been damaged by fire, flood or act of God and repair of the damage to weatherization materials is not paid for by insurance.
+See section 1.4.10 LIEAP Heating /Cooling Repair or Replacement for additional exceptions. - No owner-occupied residence shall be weatherized if it is being offered for sale. - No renter-occupied residence shall be weatherized if it is being offered for sale, unless both of the following apply: - It can be demonstrated that the residence will continue to be occupied by eligible tenants. - o Weatherization work performed is not incorporated into the sale price.